puxplaying/maus/README.md

   - Checks if Meld is installed and runs ```sudo pacdiff```
   - (If Installed) Updates Flatpaks and cleans via ```flatpak uninstall --unused --delete-data```
   - (If Installed) Updates Snaps
-  - (If Installed) Lists all installed Flatpaks and Snaps
   - Shows you how long it did take to run this script

   ---